-Loran Eugene Hall was born in Cuba on 30th January, 1930.
+Loran Eugene Hall was born in Newton, Kansas, on 4th January 1930.
 He joined the U.S. Army and later became a mercenary who joined the rebels led by Fidel Castro.
 Hall fell out with Castro and in 1959 he spent several months in prison.
 In the prison at the same time was Santo Trafficante.

 On his release he moved to the United States and along with Gerry P. Hemming was a member of the anti-Castro group, Interpen (Intercontinental Penetration Force).
 Hall also joined Hemming, Frank Sturgis and David Ferrie in the International Anti-Communist Brigade.

 In an interview he gave to the Select House Committee on Assassinations Hall admitted that "I was a radical right wing.
 I was a reactionary... almost every meeting that I ever went to I heard somebody plotting or talking about somebody should blow Kennedy's head off."

 In 1962 Hall and Hemming met John Rousselot, a congressman with ties to the John Birch Society.
 Rousselot gave Hall and Hemming the name of Robert Morris, a Dallas attorney and former counsel to the Senate Internal Security Committee.
 Morris put the two men into contact with Lester Logue, who provided them with money.
 It is believed that this money originally came from Haroldson L. Hunt.
 Hall later told HSCA investigators that he participated in several raids on shipping around Cuba in February and March 1963 and was wounded in the leg.